Qalb (film): Plot

 In the coastal town of Alappuzha, lives Leonardo Caplo, a carefree young man who dreams of migrating to Europe with his friends by marrying a foreign woman.
 He lives with his affectionate father, Sayippu, who runs a small café on Dolphin Beach.
-Having lost his mother at a young age, Caplo shares a close bond with his father and the café’s helper, Asura Aunty.
-Calpo spends most of his days partying with his friends—Pliko, Trimol, and Jamaica—flirting with tourists, and helping at the café.
+Having lost his mother at a young age, Caplo shares a close bond with his father and the café's helper, Asura Aunty.
+Calpo spends most of his days partying with his friends—Pliko, Trimol, and Jamaica.

 One day, Caplo is asked by Sauda, a new resident in the neighborhood, to catch her escaped mynah bird.
-While climbing a tree to retrieve it, he notices Sauda’s daughter, Thumbi, and is instantly captivated by her beauty—the first stage of love, Hubb (attraction).
+While climbing a tree to retrieve it, he notices Sauda's daughter, Thumbi, and is instantly captivated by her beauty—the first stage of love, Hubb (attraction).
 Distracted, Caplo slips and falls into the lake, and later tries to mischievously sell the bird online.
 The next day, Thumbi visits his home to reclaim it, and though hesitant, pays him to get it back.

 Later, during the release of Bheeshma Parvam, Caplo and his friends attend the first show, where Thumbi also arrives with her best friend Reena, who happens to be close to Caplo.
-Amidst the screening, a group of goons starts a brawl over a missing scene, leading to a fight between them and Caplo’s group.
+Amidst the screening, a group of goons starts a brawl over a missing scene, leading to a fight between them and Caplo's group.
 The police intervene, arresting the troublemakers.
-Meanwhile, Thumbi returns home only to face her abusive father’s anger for going to the cinema without his permission.
-Soon after, Thumbi travels to visit her ailing grandmother in her mother’s hometown.
+Meanwhile, Thumbi returns home only to face her abusive father's anger for going to the cinema without his permission.
+Soon after, Thumbi travels to visit her ailing grandmother in her mother's hometown.
 Caplo joins her on the train, and during the journey, they bond over personal stories.
 Thumbi tells him about the mythical Sidra tree, where departed loved ones wait across the seven seas.
-Realizing his son’s growing affection, Sayippu encourages Caplo to confess his feelings.
-Nervously, Caplo visits Thumbi’s college and invites her to Dolphin Beach, promising to show her dolphins.
+Realizing his son's growing affection, Sayippu encourages Caplo to confess his feelings.
+Nervously, Caplo visits Thumbi's college and invites her to Dolphin Beach, promising to show her dolphins.

-Sayippu tells Caplo an old fisherman’s belief—that dolphins appear in pairs before those who truly love each other.
+Sayippu tells Caplo an old fisherman's belief—that dolphins appear in pairs before those who truly love each other.
 Initially disappointed when no dolphins appear, Caplo and Thumbi are astonished when a pod suddenly surfaces before them, deepening their connection.
-Moved by the sight, Caplo shyly reveals the fisherman’s belief to Thumbi, explaining that dolphins only appear before those destined to be together.
+Moved by the sight, Caplo shyly reveals the fisherman's belief to Thumbi, explaining that dolphins only appear before those destined to be together.
 Smiling, Thumbi softly agrees that the belief is true—signifying that she accepts his feelings —the second and third stages of love, Uns (infatuation) and Ishq (love).

 One night, believing Thumbi has invited him over, Caplo visits her home.
 When a burglary breaks out next door, her frightened mother rushes into the room and discovers Caplo hiding.
 Horrified, Sauda pleads with him never to see her daughter again.
-Heartbroken, Caplo’s father consoles him, explaining that true love endures challenges.
-When Caplo confronts Thumbi, she insists they must end things for her mother’s sake, despite his pleas.
+Heartbroken, Caplo's father consoles him, explaining that true love endures challenges.
+When Caplo confronts Thumbi, she insists they must end things for her mother's sake, despite his pleas.
 This marks the fourth stage—Junoon (madness).